-Minmi paravertebra is a unique Ankylosaurian dinosaur from the middle of Cretaceous Australia.
+Minmi paravertebra is a unique Ankylosaurian dinosaur from the Lower Cretaceous in what is today Australia.
 Unlike the other Ankylosaurians, they had horizontal plates of bones along the sides of their vertebrae.

 |Minmi paravertebra pronunciation||Min-meeipah-rah-vert-eh-brah|